Alexander Technique

 At an early age, Helen was drawn to the study of classical ballet, which led her down the path of conventional dance training in a variety of forms.
 Eventually, a deep need for self-expression led her to turn away from choreographed dance in favor of improvisational dance and expressive movement.
 In 2014, she graduated from Lesley University in Cambridge, MA with a BA in Expressive Arts Therapy and a focus in contemplative practices, holistic psychology, and mindfulness studies.
 Following her formal education, Helen spent several years exploring movement as an improvisational dancer and performer, busking on the streets and in small venues in Boston, Boulder, and New York City.
 Over time, the wear and tear on her body became too much, which led to a decade-long struggle with chronic pain.
 At first, Helen looked to conventional medicine, but when this failed her, she turned to holistic and alternative approaches for treatment.

 It was in 2016, when during her first Alexander Technique lesson, Helen experienced remarkable relief from her pain.
 This led to a decision to dedicate herself to the study of the Alexander Technique.
-Helen's training encompassed a three year professional certification program, initially under the direction of master teacher Tommy Thompson in Cambridge, MA, and consecutively, under Deborah Adams, director of the Alexander Technique Teacher Training Program at the Boston Conservatory at Berklee.
-In 2019, Helen became certified as an Alexander Technique teacher, which continues to inform her psychophysical movement practice today.
-In addition to offering private sessions in The Psychophysical Movement Approach©, Helen recently earned her master's degree in Mental Health Counseling with a specialization in Dance/Movement Therapy from Lesley University.
-She is also a Registered-Dance/Movement Therapist (R-DMT), certified by the American Dance Therapy Association (ADTA), the highest professional certifying body for Dance/Movement Therapists in the country.
-She can be found in Brewster, Massachusetts, living and dancing with her husband Jack, and dog Zelda.
-Helen and Jack will be welcoming their first child this July, 2023!
+Her training in Alexander Technique encompassed a three year, 1,600 hour, professional certification program, initially under the direction of master teacher Tommy Thompson in Cambridge, MA, and consecutively, under Deborah Adams, director of the Alexander Technique Teacher Training Program at Boston Conservatory at Berklee.
+In 2019, Helen earned her certificate to teach the Alexander Technique.
+She also recently graduated with her master's degree in Mental Health Counseling with a Specialization in Dance/Movement Therapy from Lesley University.
+Helen is currently eligible to become a LMHC (Licensed Mental Health Counselor), in the state of Massachusetts.
+Along with holding a master's in counseling, Helen also is a Registered-Dance/Movement Therapist (R-DMT), certified by the Dance/Movement Therapy Certification Board, the highest professional certifying body for Dance/Movement Therapists in the country.
+Helen currently resides in Brewster, MA with her husband and newborn daughter.

 "If you cannot find it in your own body, where will you go in search of it?"